Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Character Creation.md

 >
 >However, the creep of the Mana Wastes caused by the magical warfares has decimated their homelands, uprooting halfling villages into nomadic diaspora or migrate into cities like Azulihrun.
 Within these nomadic tribes rose fierce halfling rangers and fighter.
 Despite all plights, halflings continue life's humble celebrations wherever their roads may roam.

->[!pf2rule]- Vyrn - Dragonkin Archivists of the Lush Caverns
+>[!pf2rule]- Kobald - Dragonkin Archivists of the Lush Caverns
->Forged by Caelithra the Primodial Serpen and Laramesis the Twin-faced Messenger from the sorrow of the lost dragon lineage, Vyrns are the cunning, proud dragonkin native to Erythea's Northern mountains and isles.
+>Forged by Caelithra the Primodial Serpen and Laramesis the Twin-faced Messenger from the sorrow of the lost dragon lineage, Kobalds are the cunning, proud, small-sized dragonkin native to Erythea's Northern mountains and isles.
 More than mere delvers of caverns, they are masterful underground gardeners cultivating rare fungi and bioluminescent flora in their magnificent cavern homes.
 Inheritors of draconic fire magics, their souls burn with Caelithra's blazing might.
 >
->Many Vyrns are also natural historians, with elders as living libraries safeguarding lore through oral traditions.
+>Many Kobalds are also natural historians, with elders as living libraries safeguarding lore through oral traditions.
 Their culture treasures the excavation and preservation of history and relics from the first-age civilizations as a sacred duty.
-For some Vyrn tribes, central to their way of life are the mystic bonds Vyrns forge with a beast companions at an young age through prehistoric rituals, each clan specializing in different animal kinships.
+For some Kobald tribes, central to their way of life are the mystic bonds Kobalds forge with a beast companions at an young age through prehistoric rituals, each clan specializing in different animal kinships.
 >
->With the Arcane Revolution's rise and Cerulium's proliferation, many Vyrn scholars seized the chance to travel far to unearth knowledge from bygone eras.
-Many was drawn to cultural capitals like Azulihrun, where their mastery over fire powered arcane forges and factories, scholars became archivists and researchers, and the beast-bonded Vyrns roamed as rangers and handlers.
-Still favoring cavernous dwellings, Vyrns transformed abandoned underground spaces into lush greenhouse communities - an intermingling of their ancestral ways with the urban life.
+>With the Arcane Revolution's rise and Cerulium's proliferation, many Kobald scholars seized the chance to travel far to unearth knowledge from bygone eras.
+Many was drawn to cultural capitals like Azulihrun, where their mastery over fire powered arcane forges and factories, scholars became archivists and researchers, and the beast-bonded Kobalds roamed as rangers and handlers.
+Still favoring cavernous dwellings, Kobalds transformed abandoned underground spaces into lush greenhouse communities - an intermingling of their ancestral ways with the urban life.

 >[!pf2rule]- Lizardfolk - Desert Walkers
 > Lizardfolks are native to the Nebet Desert, savage fighters and cunning trader forged by Thothmer the Scribe and Laramesis the Traveler.